runwayml/learn/docs/how-to/hosted-models.md

 ## Asleep, Awakening, and Awake states

 Hosted Models may go to sleep after 5 minutes if they are not used.
-A model can be in one of one of three states:
+A model can be in one of three states:

 * **Asleep**: The Hosted Model hasn't received any requests for a while and has gone to sleep.
 The next request will wake it up.
 * **Awakening**: The Hosted Model is transitioning from the dormant asleep state into the awake state.